microsoft/CNTK/contrib/Python/doc/concepts.rst

 nodes inside each loop (or composite node) can be unrolled over time and also reduced to a DAG.

-It is important to note that the shapes of the outputs of any operation that participates in a loop *shares the dynamic axis with its input*.
+It is important to note that the shape of the output of any operation that participates in a loop *shares the dynamic axis with its input*.
 This way, a recurrent network like LSTM can output its hidden state, cell state etc., unrolled over the time dimension.